 In today’s society, where people expect instant results, having a website that loads quickly is extremely important for those who search online.
 Studies show that websites and pages that load quickly have a lower rate of users leaving the site and a higher rate of users converting.

 Google has found that improving website speed by just one second can lead to a 27% increase in conversions for mobile users.
 Since 70% of searchers make decisions using their mobile devices, the speed of your website significantly affects how much revenue you can generate.

 There is the old saying …

-“You never get a second chance to make a first impression.” – Andrew Grant
+“You never get a second chance to make a first impression.”– Oscar Wilde

 Well, your website speed is your first impression.

-(Really, having a fast website is just expected by most online users)
+Having a fast website is just expected by most online users.

 But I don’t need to tell you that — you’ve experienced it first hand.
 When you search for something in Google, click on a result and get met with a slow-as-slime website.